CIEMAT-Neutrino/SCINT/README.md

     then place all your root files in data/raw folder (check copy_data.sh for ideas)

-2. Make additional subfolders: data/ana and data/ave
-3. Run the following macros from the macros folder:
+2. Run the following macros from the macros folder:
     - macros/Root2Np.py
     - macros/Process.py
     - macros/Average.py
     - macros/Vis.py
-4. To better visualize what is happening, there are jupyter notebooks available in notebooks/
+3. To better visualize what is happening, there are jupyter notebooks available in notebooks/

 Rodrigo & Sergio
 November 2022